TheAgilityCollective/DNA/_docs/decisions.md

 **Example:** If the board is considering to raise the team fee, the board drives that question, and therefore gets to pick the decision process.

-**Example:** If I want 'the collective' to collaborate with company X, then I’m the one driving that question and I pick the decision process.
+**Example:** If I want the Collective to collaborate with company X, then I’m the one driving that question and I pick the decision process.

-> **Meta:** So how did we decide on this decision-making process?
-> Henrik from Crisp: "Well, we didn’t.
-I just noticed that people sometimes ask 'so how do we make decisions' and I started thinking about how it appeared to work, and wrote a wiki page describing it.
-Then I had a followup meeting to check if this is how we really work, and if this is how we want to continue working, and the answer was pretty much Yes on both counts."

 How do I pick a decision process?
 ---------------------------------